ibonelli/sosbase/steps.md

 	Sending the data to the backend doing POST.
 commit43:
 	Adding a navigation to home after the POST.
+commit43:
+	We add a feedback when waiting POST and also disable the button when there is no data.

+## Listar Tareas en el UI (02:16:42)

 ## To Watch Continue when finished...